 Use a lint-free microfiber cloth and a spray of hydrogen peroxide to create a streak-free mirror.

 If you don't like using chlorine bleach, add some hydrogen peroxide instead to a load of dingy white clothes.
 Add one cup of hydrogen peroxide to the washer or automatic bleach dispenser before adding water or clothes.

 Get Rid of Underarm Sweat Stains on White Shirts

-Mix one-fourth cup hydrogen peroxide, one-fourth cup baking soda, and one-fourth cup water in a bowl.
+Mix 1/4 cup hydrogen peroxide, 1/4 cup baking soda, and 1/4 cup water in a bowl.
 Use a soft-bristled brush to work the solution into underarm stains and allow it to sit for at least 30 minutes.
 Give it one more final scrub with the brush and then wash as usual.

 Dehumidifiers and humidifiers are perfect breeding grounds for molds due to the moisture and heat they collect or generate.
 Keep them clean by running a solution of half water and half hydrogen peroxide through them monthly.

 Kill Dust Mites